norcams/docs-enduser/docs/known-issues.rst

 very limited.
 If you need more resources, or a project in which you wish to collaborate with other users, please contact us.

+The demo project uses excess resources that usually are available in the cluster.
+If we experience a shortage of resources, we may terminate instances running in the demo project without notice.

 Console considerations
 ----------------------